godChild616/new_world_speedruns/README.md

 ## Exploits

 An exploit is a game bug or feature that when utilised grants an unintended benefit to a player.
-Exploits can be used to ease or skip otherwise necessary time consuming actions which can result in faster speed runs.
+Exploits can be used to ease or skip otherwise necessary time consuming actions, which can result in faster speed runs.
 All exploits identified by AGS are automatically regarded as exploits by these rules.

-[^1]: The lack of restrictions should not be considered an endorsement of violating the New World terms of service.
+[^1]: The lack of restrictions should not be considered an endorsement of violating the New World terms of service (https://www.newworld.com/en-us/legal).